-- Contains positive impact attributes – eligible for investment
+- Strong Positive Impact: contains strong positive impact attributes – eligible for investment

-- Has specific impact characteristics – eligible for investment
+- Moderate Positive Impact: has specific impact characteristics – eligible for investment

-- Maintains neutral posture toward ESG risk – eligible for investment
+- Neutral Impact: maintains neutral posture toward ESG risk – eligible for investment

-- Has excessive ESG related risk – not eligible for investment
+- Negative Impact: has excessive ESG related risk – not eligible for investment

 CCM uses a proprietary impact tracking methodology that evaluates investments for alignment with our impact themes.
 Initially developed for CCM’s work in fixed income, the impact tracking is now applied to equities.
 Each holding is evaluated, researched, and tagged using these impact themes.